 If you’ve set your sights on Kosovo as your new home but can’t decide on the best place to live, read on!

 Best places to live in Kosovo

-There are lots of reasons why moving to Kosovo might work for you, but deciding where to live within the country is another matter.
+There are many reasons why moving to Kosovo might work for you, but deciding where to live within the country is another matter.
 So, to help you out, we’ve listed some of the best places to live in Kosovo.

-The architecture of Pristina is an interesting mix – decaying soviet-style tower blocks are found in proximity to modern luxury hotels.
+The architecture of Pristina is an interesting mix – decaying soviet-style tower blocks are found near modern luxury hotels.
 There’s also an old quarter with a handful of traditional houses.

 The international airport makes Pristina a good choice for anyone who needs convenient connections to the wider world, and as a national capital, it offers reasonable employment prospects for ex-pats.

-The combination of university students and ex-pats in Pristina make it a lively capital.
-There’s a thriving cafe culture with lots of inexpensive dining options, and good restaurants when you want to splash out.
+The combination of university students and ex-pats in Pristina makes it a lively capital.
+There’s a thriving cafe culture with many inexpensive dining options and good restaurants when you want to splash out.
 There’s an interesting market, a range of festivals throughout the year, and everything required to live a satisfying urban lifestyle.

 If you’re looking for a city steeped in tradition, you may find Prizren more attractive.
 The city is built around a winding river and is home to many architectural highlights, including beautiful mosques, churches, and red-roofed houses.

 There’s a fortress perched on the hill over the city, and a 30-minute walk will take you to the very top of it.
 This is a popular spot for locals wanting to admire panoramic views of the city and the surrounding area.